-Anti-Climax Boss: Even being turned into a chimera, Kiba one shots Freed like nothing.
+Even after being turned into a chimera, Kiba one shots Freed like nothing.

 Rias may count to a lesser degree too.
 Who's crazy enough to be willing to bare her breasts open just to let Issei get a power up in public viewing!?
 Also renovate Issei's house from a simple house into a six-story mansion with a three-story basement and an elevator overnight!?

 Azazel too can count as one.
 The craziest idea he pulled off is that to capture the Issei clones he accidentally unleashed, he suggests the idea of using fishing on them.
 With porn as the bait.

 Forget Azazel himself, the entire Grigori institute counts.

 Die for Our Ship: Despite being a harem and everything, people seem to not like Asia as much as the rest of the characters because according to the fans, she's too clingy to Issei to share with everybody else.

 Koneko isn't safe from this either, possibly due to her much more prudish behavior towards Issei than the rest of the girls.

 Ear Worm: The ED from the animes first season.
 It will get stuck in your head.

 Mil-tan has appeared in only a few scenes, and is one of the most discussed characters in the series.
 Take note, he's a Creepy Crossdresser.

 Ophis is practically well-loved by the audience too.